BlueBrain/VessMorphoVis/README.md

 [Blue Brain Project](https://bluebrain.epfl.ch/page-52063.html),
 [Ecole Polytechnique Federale de Lausanne (EPFL)](https://www.epfl.ch/).

+* _VessMorphoVis_ depends on the [MorphIO library](https://github.com/BlueBrain/MorphIO) to load
+H5 morphologies.
+MorphIO is licensed under the terms of the GNU Lesser General Public License version 3.

 * The table of contents for all the user documentation pages are generated with [markdown-toc](http://ecotrust-canada.github.io/markdown-toc/).

 # Contact